biosimulations/biosimulations/docs/users/faqs.md

 **How can I convert existing diagrams into Vega data visualizations?**

 In addition, [BioSimulators-utils](https://github.com/Biosimulators/Biosimulators_utils) provides tools for creating Vega data visualizations from several model visualization formats including [Escher](https://escher.github.io/) metabolic flux maps, [GINsim](http://ginsim.org/) activity flow diagrams, and [Systems Biology Graphical Notation (SGBN)](https://sbgn.github.io/) process description maps.

+**How can BioSimulations render additional visualization formats?**

+One way to use BioSimulations with additional formats is to convert them to Vega.
+This can be achieved by writing scripts to convert alernative formats into Vega.

+Additional rendering tools could be incorporated into BioSimulations.
+Blease contact the [BioSimulations Team](https://biosimulations.org) to discuss how to integrate additional tools with SED-ML files, COMBINE/OMEX archives, and BioSimulations.

 ## Metadata about simulation projects